openssl/technical-policies/policies/design-process.md

 These levels work as follows:

- - At the **Notify** level, the OTC is notified of a new design when it is available for review, via an email to the OTC mailing list.
+ - At the **Notify** level, the OTC is notified of a new design when it is available for review, via an email to the openssl-project mailing list.
    OTC members and committers can review and comment on the design.
    A minimum waiting time of one week applies to ensure OTC members have the opportunity to review the design.

+   The notification does not need to be made by the author of the design document.

  - At the **Present** level, the OTC is notified of a new design in the same way that it is at the Notify level.
 The same minimum waiting time applies.
-The design is also introduced and explained in a presentation given by its presenter to the OTC in a meeting of the OTC.
+The design is also introduced and explained in a presentation given by its author to the OTC in a meeting of the OTC.
 The OTC has opportunities to ask questions and raise concerns at this meeting.

  - At the **Approve** level, the OTC must explicitly approve the design by making a decision as the OTC.
 The OTC should be notified of a